Health management and Biosecurity

 - Locate the sink on the way to the clean zone and ensure soap and paper towels are available.

 - Place hand sanitiser in the clean zone preferably just next to the inner entry door.

 Watch the video below where pig333.com show does and don’ts when it comes to on-farm entry.

 Source: Pig333, Apr 1, 2019: Farm biosecurity #1 – Farm entry.
 YouTube: https://www.youtube.com/watch?v=NhKJNdtEr84.

 Any delivery of goods to the farm should be done without the arriving trucks, feed or equipment compromising the health and biosecurity of the farm.

-Deliveries should arrive at a designated stock delivery area, where it is possible to unload with as little physical contact to the farm as possible.
-Vehicle and/or goods that enter the farm area, must not be near any other pig farms and should be free of visible dirt.
+Deliveries should arrive at a designated stock delivery area, where it is possible to unload with as little physical contact with the farm as possible.
+Vehicles and/or goods that enter the farm area, must not be near any other pig farms and should be free of visible dirt.
 Wapping and/or packaging should to the extent possible be removed and disposed of before the goods enter the herd.
 Tools and/or equipment that go into the herd should be cleaned and disinfected before entry.